DjangoGirls/tutorial/en/chromebook_setup/instructions.md

 yourusername:~/workspace $
 ```

-This bottom area is your _terminal_.
+This bottom area is your terminal.
 You can use the terminal to send instructions
 to the remote Cloud 9 computer.
 You can resize that window to make it a bit
 bigger.